Robinpig/Note/docs/CS/Java/JDK/Concurrency/synchronized.md

 1. tryLock
 2. trySpin
-3. wrap to node add push "Self" onto the front of the _cxq
+3. wrap to node add push "Self" onto **the front of the _cxq(ContentionList)**
 4. tryLock and trySpin in a loop with ParkEvent
-   1. if tryLock and trySpin fail, park
+   1. if tryLock and trySpin fail, park self
    2. unpark in exit by other Thread
+5. Unlink Self from the cxq or EntryList.

 ```cpp
    void ObjectMonitor::EnterI(TRAPS) {